 One uber-healthy child later, in November 2009 I would go to a 20 week ultrasound excited to find out if our next child was a boy or a girl.
 The words “something wrong with her heart, something is not right with the size and location of some of her vessels...” stand out from that days’ memory.
 Blindsided and whacked into another realm - there we were in CHD land.

-As I stumbled around the Internet, hoping to scrap together some sense of my new reality, I found and connected with Mended Little Hearts of Winchester.
+As I stumbled around the Internet, hoping to scrap together some sense of my new reality, I found and connected with a local heart family group.
 They put me in touch with a member, Becca, who lived nearby, who’s son, Gabe, had the same diagnosis as my baby.
 He was 8 years old and doing well.

 To be able to look another mother in the eye who knows the terms you now live and breath - I’m sure you can guess - it lit so many dark corners and grounded my feet a little.
 Hope started to be real.